 Still, let's plow onwards anyway.
 As an example of one such model, let's talk about a general idea proposed a few years after the discovery of pulsars, that is probably close to correct.
-You will work out some of the details in the homework.
 The idea is that since you have a magnetic field rotating through a conductor, there will be an electric field set up, and hence a potential drop that can be of the order of 10^{15-16} V (remember 1 sV=300 V).
 This is extremely large.
 Imagine that a stray electron gets into this region.
 It is accelerated to really huge energies almost immediately.
 But, the strength of the magnetic field forces the electron to move along it; therefore, the electron emits curvature radiation.
 When the electron has an energy of $\sim 10^{12}$ eV, the curvature photons themselves have energies of several times $m_e c^2$.
 They travel across the field lines, but in doing so will single-photon pair produce almost immediately.
 This produces more electrons, and also positrons that go in the opposite direction but with the same effect.